JIllWesterfelhaus/Node-Jest-Inquirer-EmployeeSummary/README.md

 This was built by Jill Westerfelhaus, with assistance from her tutor, Daniel Masters.

 ## Tech Used
-This was built with node.js and Javascript.
+This was built with node.js, Jest, Inquirer and Javascript.

 ## Build Status
-This is currently not complete.
-The app generates a roster to an html page.
-However, it currently does not pass all tests.
+This app is complete.

-## Demonstration Video
+## Demonstration Videos and Image
-Please see this link for a video demonstrating the generation of HTML:  https://youtu.be/JygOPosMV5o
+Please see this link for video demonstrating the generation of HTML:  https://youtu.be/JygOPosMV5o Please see this link for video demostrating passing of tests:  https://youtu.be/rI3hfITU-b0

+![team roster] (img.png)

 ## Credits
 I wish to thank my tutor, Daniel Masters.
 I could not have done this without his patient assistance and support.